 At this roundtable, David James discussed what it really means to take accountability for learning, including the steps L&D professionals can take to engage their stakeholders and encourage them investment.
 Click here to see our summary.

-Join us on Wednesday 20th October to get involved in the debate to discuss the complexity of workplace learning.
-With the shift in learner expectations and the rise of new technologies are your L&D plans enabling learners to learn in the flow of work, at a time and place that suits them?
+Alongside Jez Anderson, we discussed the complexity of workplace learning, With the shift in learners expectations and the rise of new technologies are your L&D plans enabling learners to learn in the flow of work, at a time and place that suits them?
+Click here to see our summary.

 Robert Clarke, Editor of leading learning and development publication Learning News interviewed Chief Marketing Officer, Simon Falconer, to understand a bit more about the first report in this series, ‘Creating Training to Suit the Learner’.
 Explaining how the reports are being created with the aim of bridging the gap between learners needs and preferences with the capabilities of L&D teams, the pair discuss what this report helps to highlight when it comes to changes in the industry.